Sebastianhju/Runeterra-5e/SummonerSpells.md

 ---

 # Exhaust<img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-Summoners/Exhaust_HD.png" align=right width=10% height=10%>
-As a *Bonus Action* you can exhaust a creature within 15 feet of you for 30 seconds.
-Their armorclass is reduced by 2, their attacks deal half damage and their speed is halved|
+As a *Bonus Action* you can exhaust a creature within 15 feet of you for 18 seconds.
+Their armorclass is reduced by 2, their attacks deal half damage and their speed is halved

 ---

 # Flash<img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-Summoners/Flash_HD.png" align=right width=10% height=10%>
 At any time, you can teleport to a location within 15 feet of you, you do not need to see the location.
+If the location targeted is a wall, you are instead placed at the nearest empty area.

 ---

 # Ghost<img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-Summoners/Ghost_HD.png" align=right width=10% height=10%>
-As a *Bonus Action* you become invisible for an hour, or until you use another action.
+As a *Bonus Action* you become invisible for an hour, or until you make an attack or force another creature to make a saving throw.
 For the first minute your movementspeed is doubled.

 ---